MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-communications-credits-for-your-organization.md

 You can also see information by [signing in to the Office 365 admin center](https://portal.office.com/adminportal/home?add=sub&amp;adminportal=1#/catalog) and going to **Billing** > **Subscriptions** > **Add subscriptions**.

-To see a table with the license or licenses you will need for each feature, see [Skype for Business and Microsoft Teams add-on licensing](/SkypeForBusiness/skype-for-business-and-microsoft-teams-add-on-licensing/skype-for-business-and-microsoft-teams-add-on-licensing).
+To see a table with the license or licenses you will need for each feature, see [Microsoft Teams add-on licensing](teams-add-on-licensing/microsoft-teams-add-on-licensing.md).

 ## Related topics